 Next day, Harry Dale asked Henry McGovern to keep an eye on his camp while he went away for a few days.

 Henry started thinking about that story of the big brindle dog.
 He went over for a look at the fire.
-The pile of ashes indicated a rather large fire just to burn a dog.
+Henry thought the pile of ashes indicated a larger fire than necessary to burn a dog.
 He noticed bones among the ashes.
 But then he also glimpsed a belt buckle similar to one Fred Hawes wore and metal trouser buttons.

 Not a man to jump to a hasty conclusion